schorschii/ImagingEdge4Linux/README.md

    - By default, the images will be downloaded into your personal images folder.
 You can adjust this using the `--output-dir` directory.
    - You can add this script to your autostart with the `--daemon` parameter.
 The script will then run in the background and automatically copy the images.
 A desktop notification will inform you about the progress.

+The script downloads the best available quality automatically, which is the original, unmodified image in case of JPEG.
+Note that the API does not allow to download RAW files.
+Instead of the RAW file, a compressed JPEG will be downloaded.

 ## Reverse Engineering
 The camera shows which web services it offers in `http://192.168.122.1:64321/DmsDescPush.xml`.
 This for example leads to `http://192.168.122.1:64321/XPlsDesc.xml`, showing which commands it understands for transfer control.
 While the commands TransferStart and TransferEnd are working, TransferProgress does nothing on my camera.